 Hazel Dell mushrooms are highly-coveted exotic mushrooms in the Rocky Mountain region.
-They are expertly raised by Chris Utterback at his farm in Ft.
-Collins, CO.
-Chris is able to grow his mushrooms year-round in temperature-controlled sheds for consistent supply.
+Hazel Dell is currently owned and operated by Jared Scherger and Lucinda Womack.
+The farm was started in 1995 by Jim and Antonia Hammond and was purchased directly from them by Jard and Lucinda in 2020.
+The mushrooms are grown year-round in temperature-controlled sheds for consistent supply.
 Hazel Dell delivers to directly to Seattle Fish Co.’s dock for distribution throughout the region.
 Each variety is carefully packed in five-pound cardboard flats for ideal transportation and shelf-life.

 Available varities include: